 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-Lat 34° 40' 60N Long 135° 31' 0E Osaka is located at an elevation of 13' / 3m in Osaka Prefecture in the Kansai Region of Honshū in Japan.
+Lat 34° 40' 60N Long 135° 31' 0E Ōsaka is located at an elevation of 13' / 3m in Osaka Prefecture in the Kansai Region of Honshū in Japan.
 Borders Osaka Bay to the west and beyond Kobe.
+In English spelled Osaka.
 Today, Osaka is second largest city in Japan.

 During the Pacific War, Osaka was a vital military center in the Kansai region.
 In 1944 all third - six graders were evacuated from the city.
 Students above third year middle school and high school girls were mobilized to work in the munitions factories.

 March 13, 1945–July 19, 1945

 This museum deals with the war history of Osaka.
 It tells the history of the Second World War, with a focus on the B-29 Superfortress fire bombings of the city.

 Located to the east of Osaka Castle.
 The largest munitions factory in Japan, occupying 1.18 square kilometers and employed 64,000 employees at its peak, including factory workers, mobilized students, women's volunteer corps and Korean workers.

 Located at Tennoji Park.
 Army HQ for Osaka city anti-aircraft and artillery command, directing the city's 207 anti-aircraft guns, 100+ automatic weapons and 88 searchlights.